 As the temps cool and the leaves finally start to change, there's no better time to gas up your car and hit that wide, open Tennessee road.
-And while the state has a myriad of scenic routes to fill your weekends, there's nary a more diverse drive than the Promised Land, which spans 113 stops along US-70/US-70N, starts right from the capital, and hits up both big cities, small towns and rural communities alike in Wilson, Smith, Jackson, Putnam, Cumberland, White and DeKalb counties.
+Explore a diverse drive along the Promised Land Trail, which spans 63 stops as part of the Tennessee Discover Tennessee Trails & Byways, a way for you to start in a big city - in this case, Nashville - and branch out to the rural wonders around the city.
+Think small towns and rural communities with outdoor excursions, wineries, hidden gem stops and more in Wilson, Smith, Jackson, Putnam, Cumberland, White and DeKalb counties.

 Here are a few can't-miss points along this iconic trail that drew the early settlers to the Volunteer State: